 Positive results from non-clinical studies and clinical trials of our product candidates may not necessarily be predictive of the results we may obtain from subsequent non-clinical studies or clinical trials using the same product candidate or other product candidates.
-By way of example, our results in an earlier clinical trial were not replicated in our Phase 3 clinical trial of brexanolone in super-refractory status epilepticus.
-Many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in later-stage clinical trials after achieving positive results in early-stage development, and we cannot be certain that we will not face similar setbacks.
-These setbacks have been caused by, among other things, non-clinical findings made while clinical trials were underway or safety or efficacy observations made in non-clinical studies and clinical trials that are different than in earlier trials or studies, including previously unreported or otherwise unexpected adverse events.
-For example, we may observe safety issues in clinical studies of our product candidates that we did not observe or appreciate in earlier stage clinical studies or in non-clinical studies.
+By way of example, unlike earlier trials of zuranolone in MDD and PPD, the Phase 3 Mountain Study evaluating zuranolone in patients with MDD did not meet its primary endpoint.
+We may find that ongoing or future clinical trials of zuranolone also fail to meet their primary endpoints.
+Many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in later-stage clinical trials after achieving positive results in earlier-stage development, and we cannot be certain that we will not face similar setbacks.
+These setbacks have been caused by, among other things, non-clinical findings made while clinical trials or studies, including previously unreported or otherwise unexpected adverse events.
+We may observe safety issues in clinical studies of our product candidates that we did not observe or appreciate in earlier stage clinical studies or in non-clinical studies, or a different rate or severity of events, including as a result of an increase in dosing, studying a different patient population than previously studied, or administering a product candidate with a concomitant medication.
+For example, as part of ongoing development efforts, we plan to evaluate a higher dose of zuranolone than was studied in our pivotal clinical trials completed to date.
 The results from non-clinical animal models may not be replicated in clinical trials.
-Many drug candidates, including many targeting CNS disorders, with promising non-clinical profiles have failed to demonstrate similar safety, non-toxicity and efficacy in humans.
+Many product candidates, including many targeting CNS disorders, with promising non-clinical profiles have failed to demonstrate similar safety, non-toxicity and efficacy in humans.
 Many drugs have failed to replicate efficacy results in larger or more complex later stage trials.
-For example, the results of our Phase 2 placebo-controlled clinical trial of SAGE-217 in MDD may not be replicated in ongoing Phase 3 clinical trials in MDD which involve a larger number of patients.
 Moreover, non-clinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that believed their product candidates performed satisfactorily in non-clinical studies and clinical trials nonetheless failed to obtain FDA approval.
 If we fail to produce positive results in our planned non-clinical studies or clinical trials of any of our product candidates, the development timeline and regulatory approval and commercialization prospects for our product candidates, and, correspondingly, our business and financial prospects, would be materially adversely affected.